Refining the weighted subspace-search variational quantum eigensolver: compression of ans\"atze into a single pure state and optimization of weights: Conclusions and outlook

-The evidence we provided for the effectiveness of QP-VQE from both a conceptual and computational point of view encourages further explorations in several directions.
-For instance, the algorithm can be implemented in combination with a wide range of existing numerical methods.
-Just to give an example, a neural network can be trained to learn the parameters of a quantum circuit preparing thus not only a chemical ground state as in Refs.~\cite{ceroni2023generating, Shang2023} but also the quantum parallelized state that encodes various eigenstates.
-Similarly, since the parallelization technique we have proposed is indifferent to the quantum statistics of the underlying problem, our algorithm can also potentially be applied to study vibrational spectra which could have a tremendous impact on the long-sought full quantum treatment of Fermi-Bose mixtures \cite{Fregoni,PhysRevB.107.024305,BasovAsenjo}.
+Our results encourage further explorations in several directions.
+For instance, the algorithm (either purified SSVQE or importance sampling SSVQE) can be implemented in combination with a wide range of existing numerical methods.
+Just to give an example, a neural network can be trained to learn the parameters of a quantum circuit preparing thus not only a chemical ground state as in Refs.~\cite{ceroni2023generating, Shang2023} but also various eigenstates.
+Similarly, since the parallelization technique we have proposed is indifferent to the quantum statistics of the underlying problem, the algorithm can also potentially be applied to study vibrational spectra which could have a significant impact on the long-sought full quantum treatment of Fermi-Bose mixtures \cite{Fregoni,PhysRevB.107.024305,BasovAsenjo}.

 \onecolumngrid